CtranData/VitalLink-Data-Analysis/README.md

 ## Strategic Recommendations
 * **High-Volume Contract Optimization:** Introduce strategic sales parameters, such as lowering unit costs for high-volume orders tied to longer-term contracts.
 This strategy secures recurring revenue, lowers the rate of denied or canceled orders, and ensures customers are more committed to their payment schedules.
 * **Operational Flexibility Premium:** Implement a specialized pricing tier that charges a premium for time-sensitive orders and sophisticated, custom-tailored transactions.
 This allows the sales team to directly monetize the operational flexibility required to fulfill complex client requests.

+## Limitations
+- This dataset is synthetic and simulates plausible business patterns; it does not reflect actual VitalLink transactions or real market conditions.
+- The dataset spans 24 months, which limits confidence in multi-year seasonal trend claims — a longer time horizon would strengthen the seasonality findings.
+- Margin is analyzed at the aggregate level only; a category-level breakdown (PPE vs. surgical supplies vs. equipment) could reveal variation the top-line number hides.
+- Recommendations (contract tiering, flexibility pricing) are hypotheses grounded in the observed patterns, not validated against actual client-level order data.